Seating at Cushing Memorial Ampitheatre

 If you’d like to take a relaxing ride up and not carry a cooler, the following options are available in the Theatre Village Area:

-- Mountain Play Tamalpais Tavern offers refreshing adult libations.
-Our friends from at Lagunitas Brewery Company donate these beverages.
+• Mountain Play Tamalpais Tavern offers refreshing adult libations.
+Our friends from Lagunitas Brewery Company donate these beverages.
 All proceeds benefit the Mountain Play Association.
 (Cash or Credit)

 Enjoy the rustic elegance of our intimate dining experience in a private grove – an excellent benefit of our Patron Circle Reserved Seating Package.
-Preview the 2023 Menu Here.
-Dining In The Woods is Available on Sundays Only.
+Preview the 2024 Menu Here.

 There’s nothing like a picnic on a mountaintop!
 Start your picnic tradition.